johnshaughnessy/summarization-test/README.md

 # Summarization Test

-- [ ] Configure a python environment with hugging face transformers
+- [x] Configure a python environment with hugging face transformers
-- [ ] Loading a text summarization model
+- [x] Loading a text summarization model
-- [ ] Bundle the app with `PyInstaller`
+- [x] Bundle the app with `PyInstaller`

+## Result of test

+PyInstaller seems to be able to bundle pytorch and HF transformers into an executable just fine on Linux.
+I tested both CPU and CUDA variants of pytorch and they both worked.

+For GPU acceleration, the system needs CUDA / NVIDIA deps installed separately, so maybe that could be handled by a bash script on Linux and an equivalent script or "installer" program on Windows / Mac.

+Overall I think this is a positive proof-of-concept, which means if I want to use HF stack in memory cache we can probably just do that.

+I will need to test the same on Windows and Mac, and I will also need to figure out how to get whatever dependencies (e.g. CUDA) installed on the target system during the install process.

 ## Link dump